get outdoors in north norfolk

 North Norfolk is perfect for outdoor activities such as kite-boarding, surfing, paddle boarding & horse-riding.
 Try crabbing at Cromer Pier, Blakeney or Wells Harbour.
 If golf's your game, Brancaster & Cromer are renowned for their royal golf courses and you will find equally attractive courses at Fakenham, Hunstanton, Sheringham & Mundesley.

 Visit any time of the year and discover wildlife unique to the area.
-Don't miss the seals at Blakeney Point in the summer and if you nip back in winter, you'll see the new born seal pups as well as the pink footed geese at Brancaster Staithe & Holkham.
+Don't miss the seals at Blakeney Point in the summer and if you nip back in winter, you will experience birdwatching at its finest.
+You can see new born seal pups as well as pink footed geese at Brancaster Staithe & Holkham.
 Rare birds pay the odd visit due to north Norfolk’s proximity to the European continental mainland.
 Head to one of the nature reserves to get up close to some of Norfolk’s most unique species.

 The coast & countryside is great for walking & cycling.
 Amble along the quiet country roads or take one of the formal trails such as the Norfolk Coast Path while taking in some of England's most exhilarating scenery.

 Finally, north Norfolk is home to much of the Broads National Park, Britain's largest protected wetland & third largest inland waterway.
 It's also home to over a quarter of the rarest plants & animals in the UK.
 Take a guided boat tour, paddle by canoe or hire a boat for a holiday.
 You can also explore by wheels or foot – hire a bike or take a stroll down the array of footpaths surrounding the broads.